Chillsmeit/resolve-tumbleweed/README.md

 # Script that fixes DaVinci Resolve in OpenSUSE Tumbleweed

+### As of 23 Agust 2025 this still works
+- For future issues regarding dependencies, please submit a PR as I don't use OpenSUSE TW anymore

 #### Features:
 - Fixes DaVinci Resolve not working in OpenSUSE Tumbleweed
 - Fixes Icons for OpenSUSE Tumbleweed, uses default icon for the default theme and will use your theme icon if it exists